keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 ---

-The Keptn Lifecycle Toolkit must be installed, enabled, and integrated into each cluster you want to monitor;
+The Keptn Lifecycle Toolkit must be installed, enabled, and integrated into each cluster you want to monitor.
-it can not be installed in a separate cluster.
 This is because KLT communicates with the Kubernetes scheduler for tasks such as enforcing checks natively, stopping a deployment from proceeding when criteria are not met,